-The failure by Mark Jones and Robyn Jones to maintain a minimum voting interest in us could trigger a change of control default under our Credit Agreement.
+The failure by Mark Jones and Robyn Jones to maintain either a minimum voting interest in us or the ability to elect or designate for election at least a majority of our board of directors could trigger a change of control default under our Credit Agreement.

-Pursuant to the Credit Agreement, either (i) Mark Jones and Robyn Jones ceasing to control, directly or indirectly, the ability to dispose of at least sixty-six and two-thirds percent of the outstanding ownership interests in Goosehead Financial, LLC, or (ii) Mark Jones and Robyn Jones ceasing to possess the right to elect a majority of the board of directors (or similar body), and to direct the management policies and decisions, of Goosehead Financial, LLC, will trigger a change of control default.
+Pursuant to the Credit Agreement, a change of control default will be triggered when any person or group other than Mark Jones and Robyn Jones or their controlled investment affiliates becomes the beneficial owner of more than 50% of the voting power represented by our outstanding equity interests, unless Mark and Robyn Jones have the ability to elect or designate for election at least a majority of our board of directors.
 Such a default could result in the acceleration of repayment of our and our subsidiaries' indebtedness, including borrowings under the Revolving Credit Facility (as defined below) if not waived by the lenders under the Credit Agreement.
 Mark Jones and Robyn Jones may choose to dispose of part or all of their stakes in us and/or may cease to exercise the current level of control they have over the appointment and removal of members of our board of directors.
 Any such changes may trigger a change of control event that could result in us being forced to repay the outstanding sums owed under our Credit Agreement.
 If any such event occurs, this may negatively affect our financial condition and operating results.
 In addition, we may not have sufficient funds to finance repayment of any of such indebtedness upon any such change of control.